thomaspinckney3/cs4501/Project1.md

 Go ahead and try creating a file on your host in ~/cs4501/app and then verify that you can access that file inside your web container.

+Knowing `curl` as a command line HTTP tool is important, but developing a Django project by looking at raw HTML from the terminal is not the best development experience.
+To see those HTML scripts in a browser on your host machine, you need to expose a port inside the container to a port on your host machine.
+The -p argument to the 'docker run' command does that.
+It expose port 8000 (the 8000 after colon) inside the container to port 8000 on your host machine (the 8000 before the colon).
+Then the Django app can be reached on the host machine at http://localhost:8000.
+Note for students who are using Docker Toolbox.
+The Toolbox does not automatically forward the Docker host to localhost.
+You can find the Docker host at the beginning of the Docker Quickstart Terminal (under the whale logo).

 Development Environment
 ====================